statedecoded/definition-scraper/README.md

 ## Inconsistent text formatting

 As can be seen in the above example, definitions do not always appears in a dictionary-style layout.
 Sometimes terms appear in the midst of a sentence, leading to grammatically awkward definitions (e.g. "‘Appropriate Legal Notices’ to the extent that it includes a convenient and prominently visible feature...”) that might be understandable, but are still non-ideal.

+## Too-broad definitions

+As can also be seen the above example, the terms "modified version" and "based on" are defined, with definitions that are duplicates of "modified."
+This is intentional, because all three terms appear within the same definition, so the parser cannot tell where one definition ends and the next one begins.
+More awkwardly, the term "based on" is never actually defined, despite being in quotes.
+(One might argue that this is a bug in the text of the GPL.)